TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.36.md

 ---

-and he looked upon Jesus as he walked, and saith, Behold, the Lamb of God!
+and he looked at Jesus as he walked, and said, "Behold, the Lamb of God!"